techandlanguage/new-project/docs/skill_s.md

 - Ability to edit and proofread work of colleagues.

-- Proficient with Microsoft Office Suite or related software.
+- Proficiency with Microsoft Office Suite or related software.

-  Summing up, it is all about grabbing the reader's attention with the content they are going to find engaging and friendly in use.
+  Summing up, when a Technical Writer prepares Technical Documentation, it is all about grabbing the reader's attention with the content they are going to find engaging and friendly in use.